mwaak/Bayesian-classifiers/README.md

-This repository contains custom reference files used for amplicon sequencing.
+This repository contains custom reference files for analysis of amplicon sequences.